AbdullahM0hamed/automod/README.md

 - [x] - Properly Zip/Unzip APKs where there are multiple files with same name but different cases - an example (at least for me): https://play.google.com/store/apps/details?id=com.tavultesoft.kmapro
 - [ ] - Load plugin
-- [ ] - Load automod settings by holding back
+- [x] - Load automod settings by holding back / Dynamic shortcut for devices where holding back fails